patwer/Week3_IP_DelaniStudio/README.md

 * website link

 # Link
-Here is the link to the website (xxxx)
+Here is the link to the website (https://patwer.github.io/Week3_IP_DelaniStudio/)

 # Technology Used
 * HTML -To build the page contents.